 The fund aims to provide stable returns over the short to medium term.
 The fund invests primarily in income assets but also has an allocation to growth assets.
-Volatility is expected to be higher than the Income Strategies Trust but lower than the Moderate Trust.
+Volatility is expected to be lower than the Moderate Trust.

 Moderate Trust